ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-20-all-sky-historical-conjunction-visualization.md

 And even cooler, during the 1226 conjunction, which would have been visible (unless is was cloudy), the two gas giants were separated by only 2.1 arcminutes.

 With any further delay, here is the 360 viz.
-Use your mouse move the view around.
+Use your mouse move the view around. (the link is right below for a full page version)

 <div class='embed-container'>
 <iframe width="560" height="315" src="https://ccnyplanetarium.org/dynamic-sims/pano/jupiter-saturn-historical.html" frameborder="0" allow="accelerometer; gyroscope;" allowfullscreen></iframe>